Improving Genomic Prediction using High-dimensional Secondary Phenotypes: the Genetic Latent Factor Approach: Model

-We will use the model above to project the observed secondary features onto a lower-dimensional latent space, followed by multivariate genomic prediction in seven steps.
-We first use the plot-level data to obtain estimates for the genetic and residual correlation matrices of the observed features (I).
-We then redundancy filter the data (II) to ensure there are no pairs of features with near perfect genetic correlations, followed by regularization of the filtered genetic and residual correlation matrices (III).
+We will use the model above to project the observed secondary features onto a lower-dimensional latent space in six steps.
+We first use the plot-level data to obtain estimates for the genetic and residual correlation matrices of the observed secondary features (I).
+We then redundancy filter the secondary data (II) to ensure there are no pairs of features with near perfect genetic correlations, followed by regularization of the filtered genetic and residual correlation matrices (III).
 We then estimate the latent dimension (IV) and fit the factor model (V).
-Next, we obtain estimates for the latent factor scores (VI) and use those to select a subset and calculate multivariate genomic predictions using the standard BLUP equations (VII).
-The remainder of this section is devoted to the details of these seven steps.
+Next, we obtain estimates for the latent factor scores (VI), completing the dimension reduction.
+The remainder of this section is devoted to the details of these six steps.

-\subsection{Covariance matrix estimation (step I)}
+\subsubsection{Covariance matrix estimation (step I)}